Welcome to the world of electronic product development in Altium's world-class electronic design software. This tutorial will help you

 To compile the project and check for errors, select Project » Compile PCB Project Multivibrator.PrjPcb.

-Use the Messages panel to locate and resolve design errors - double-click on an error to pan and zoom to that object.
+Use the Messages panel to locate and resolve design warnings and errors - double-click on a warning/error to cross probe to that object.

 - To compile the Multivibrator project, select Project » Compile PCB Project Multivibrator.PrjPcb.